Chestnut Hill–Plateau Historic District: History

 The land of the Chestnut Hill–Plateau historic district was once known as 'Mount Comfort' – a farm owned by a Richmonder named Samuel DuVall in the 18th century.
 Prior to the Civil War, the land of what makes up Chestnut Hills was owned by Peter V. and Lucy Daniel.
 A successful Jewish baker named Adolph Dill owned what became The Plateau – the NE part of the district between Magnolia and Brookland Park Boulevard.

 During the Civil War, a defensive battery for the NE approaches of the city of Richmond called Battery No. 7 was constructed around the center of the district, around the area of what is now Juniper, Willow and Spruce streets.
 Chickahominy Bluffs Battlefield is the nearest of the Civil War Battlefield Parks around Richmond.

 In 1882, Richmond became the first city in the US with a revenue generating streetcar system.
 The streetcar line in Chestnut Hill was completed in 1893 and originally known as the Richmond-Henrico Railway Company, operated by the Richmond and Manchester Railway Company.
 The presence of readily available transportation opened up the possibility of developing the northern suburbs.

-In 1889 the suburb was platted and in 1892 the 5th Street viaduct was built which connected the area with the main part of Richmond.
+In 1889 the suburb was platted and in 1891 the 5th Street viaduct was built which connected the area with the main part of Richmond.
+The extension of 5th St. and the construction of the viaduct damaged and desecrated numerous graves in what is now known as the Shockoe Hill African Burying Ground.
 The Northside Land Improvement Company purchased the 135 acre Mount Comfort site in 1889.
 There were a few structures standing on the property at the time.
 Around the same time, the 150 acre Highland Park development was founded to the north of Chestnut Hill.
 The Northside Land Improvement Company dissolved and sold the land to the Northside Land Company for $150,000.
 The principals were J. M. Fourqurean, a dry-goods merchant and N.V.
 Randolph.